|The Model T

-The wise approach for a new T owner is to get the Model T Ford shop manual, available from most of the parts dealers, and the MTFCA books on The Engine, The Transmission, The Electrial System, The Front and Rear Axles, and others.
+The wise approach for a new T owner is to get the Model T Ford service manual, available from most of the parts dealers, and the MTFCA books on The Engine, The Transmission, The Electrial System, The Front and Rear Axles, and others.
 The MTFCA books are available from most of the parts dealers, and from the MTFCA website.

 Equipped with these books, the new owner has detailed step by step instructions when he works on his T. If there's anything you don't get from the books, there are dozens of experienced Model T guys and gals ready to share their knowledge with you.
 They're waiting for you on the three main online Model T forums:

 Ford Barn Forum